 Probably now you are thinking,

-Why Missing Imagick Module showing performance issue on my WordPress site?
+Why Missing Imagick Module showing a performance issue on my WordPress site?

 In my 5 years of experience as a WordPress website developer and managing servers, I found that those, who are using cheap shared hosting are having PHP Imagick module issues.
 Because the host providers don’t include all necessary extensions and even some host providers also give other control panels instead of cPanel.